lesnik2u/cassandra/src/java/org/apache/cassandra/db/tries/Trie.md

 has the inverse of the depth as its most significant bits, and the incoming character in some of its less-significant ones.

-More precisely, in bits 32 to 63 of the `encodedState` long we store `-depth`, and in bits 20 to 27 &ndash;
+More precisely, in bits 32 to 63 of the `encodedPosition` long we store `-depth`, and in bits 20 to 27 &ndash;
 `incomingTransition`.
-Other bits are reserved for future use (e.g. we could set a bit to signify that the node at the current position may have content to drastically reduce the number of `content` calls a consumer needs to do).
+Some of the other bits have meanings that are descibed in the paragraphs below, and others are reserved for future use (e.g. we could set a bit to signify that the node at the current position may have content to drastically reduce the number of `content` calls a consumer needs to do).
 The `Cursor` class implements methods to compose and decompose encoded states, as well as to perform common checks (e.g. whether an advance descended into a child position) and to prepare certain positions for skipping (e.g. over